-Software installation is very simple, it is done through downloaded installer with a few clicks.
+Software installation is very simple, it is done through the downloaded installer with a few clicks.

-You should let installer install server as NT Service.
+You should let the installer install the server as NT Service.

 Server configuration is done through OpenDHCPServer.ini file which is located in the Open DHCP installation folder.

 To configure the Open DHCP server, please follow these steps:

 (If using Windows ICS) Change the IP address of your network card (192.168.0.1) to some other IP e.g. 192.168.100.1